It certainly seems, ladies and gentlemen, the Senate is awash in tears lately.

 It's because of people like me and the nuclear option being used by Republicans that Durbin did this.

-Because people like me and the Republicans have simply turned up the Gas turned up the juice here on all of the incendiary rhetoric and we're heating it up.
+Because people like me and the Republicans have simply turned up the gas, turned up the juice here on all of the incendiary rhetoric and we're heating it up.

-And it's really, it's not Durbin's fault, just nobody else.
+And it's really, it's not Durbin's fault.

 What is this line here?

-Uh Deborah Tannin adding that feminists generally refrain from torturing people.
+Deborah Tannin adding that feminists generally refrain from torturing people.

-What's the I'll tell you what have well she I she's she's a political expert when she's needed to be a political expert.
+Well, she's a political expert when she's needed to be a political expert.

 She's another linguistics expert.

-This one from Georgetown, George Lackoff rhymes with is from Berkeley.
+This one from Georgetown, George Lackoff, Rhymes with is from Berkeley.

-Uh but but uh you heard about Berkeley?
+But you heard about Berkeley?

-Uh as uh uh to the to the to the reason, uh uh cause, if you will, the reason for all this incendiary rhetoric floating around.
+And in the Washington Post, I am listed as a contributor to the reason, cause, if you will, the reason for all this incendiary rhetoric floating around.

-All right, how are we gonna do this?
+How are we going to do this?

-Now he's the number two man in the Senate.
+Now, he's the number two man in the Senate.

-And because of, you know, he he ought to be made to resign that position.
+And because, you know, he ought to be made to resign that position because is this not worse than what Trent Lott said?

-I mean, it certainly is, in anybody's estimation, except the DC culture and establishment.
+I mean, it certainly is, in anybody's estimation, except the D.C. culture and establishment.

-If I read this to you and didn't tell you that it was an FBI agent describing what Americans had done to prisoners in their control, you would most certainly believe this must have happened by Nazis, Soviets in their gulags, or some mad regime, Paul Potter others that had no concern for human beings.
+If I read this to you and didn't tell you that it was an FBI agent describing what Americans had done to prisoners in their control, you would most certainly believe this must have happened by Nazis, Soviets in their gulags, or some mad regime, Paul Potter, others, that had no concern for human beings.

 Sadly, that's not the case.

-This was the action of Americans in treatment of our their own prisoner.
+This was the action of Americans in treatment of their own prisoners.

 He hasn't taken any of that back.

-He just said he is sorry if anybody was offended by, but he didn't say he was wrong and he didn't take it back.
+But he didn't say he was wrong and he didn't take it back.

-He's never been went to Iraq, but he's never been to get you would think he'd want to go if it's this bad down there, you'd think he'd want to go down there and take a look at it.
+If it's this bad down there, you'd think he'd want to go down there and take a look at it.

 Now, he first apologized.